EvgenyYakimo8/TBA/ReadmeEN.txt

 ♦ "Transfer to a bank account" ♦
 -------------------------------------------------- -------------------------------------------------- -------------------------------------------------- -------------------------------------------------- ----------------------------
 The program was implemented according to the technical specifications - as the first project during training.
+Among the complications, the output of the report file data for the interval and the floating-point sum "double" has been added

 HOW DOES IT WORK
 -------------------------------------------------- -------------------------------------------------- -------------------------------------------------- -------------------------------------------------- ----------------------------